The Library is open. See frequently asked questions.

 Task no. 1

-One approach to this task is to first draw your picture of The Wonderful Large Wild Man on to an A4 sheet of paper then paste this sheet onto an A3 sheet.
+One approach to this task is to first draw your picture for The Wonderful Large Wild Man on to an A4 sheet of paper than paste this sheet onto an A3 sheet.
 Leave a border around your drawing where you can easily include your annotations.

 Note: You will notice that the wood block print illustration on the broadside does not exactly match the written description below it.